Díaz, Rays tie team record with 6 HRs, romp past Twins 11-4

 Jordan Luplow, Manuel Margot, Randy Arozarena, Nelson Cruz and Brandon Lowe also homered for Rays, who increased their division lead over the New York Yankees to 7 ½ games.

-Chris Archer (1-1) allowed four runs and four hits over five innings in his third start after missing four months with forearm tightness.
+Archer (1-1) allowed four runs and four hits over five innings in his third start after missing four months with forearm tightness.
 It was his first win since June 6, 2019, with Pittsburgh.

+Dietrich Enns went the final three innings to get his first career save.
+He is the 13th Tampa Bay reliever with a save this year, which broke the major league record of 12 set by the 2020 Rays and 1973 Texas Rangers.

 Minnesota got homers from Miguel Sanó and Jorge Polanco, who came within a triple of hitting for the cycle.